 The project links consumers with local producers, since the bee colonies are located at organic farms across Spain.
 In return, consumers not only receive a jar of fresh honey, but they can visit the farms to learn more about sustainable beekeeping.

 Each hive will introduce 50,000 new bees into the environment, supporting the beekeeping profession and aiding local farmers with the pollination of their crops.
-To show its support for this important cause, Coca-Cola Spain is sponsoring 166 hives throughout Spain.
+To show its support for this important cause,

 "As a business, we rely heavily on bees as they help grow many of the key ingredients we use in our drinks," Tiago adds.
 "By working together with stakeholders, we help raise awareness about the importance of bees and help secure the future availability of agricultural products."